How to Crochet the Griddle Stitch – With Video Tutorials

 One other benefit to the griddle stitch is that it is very easy to tell if your stitch count starts to get off.
 The repeat is so easy to remember that getting off by a stitch is more noticeable right away because your row will not be ending with the right kind of stitch.

-How to Crochet the Griddle Stitch
+How to Crochet the Griddle Stitch Step-by-Step Guide

 The Griddle stitch uses a repeat of alternating single crochet stitches and double crochet stitches.
 This plays out as a repeat of *sc, dc* or *dc, sc* just depending on what you would like to start with.

-In addition to alternating across the row, these stitches also alternate from row to row.
-This just means that in every new row, each single crochet stitch should be working into the top of a double crochet stitch, and vice versa.
 This is what should always be true if you are trying to use the griddle stitch in your own design.
 To make this stitch a little easier to practice though, here is how to work it in either an even or an odd number of stitches, starting with a single crochet stitch either way.

 Even number of Stitches